Plotprojects/plot-titanium-module/readme.md

 Sends the collected debug log via mail.
 It will open your mail application to send the mail.

+_plot.popGeotriggers()_

+Returns an object which contains the geotriggers that can be handled.
+The geotriggers are in the _geotriggers_ property.
+All properties are read-only.
+Only to be called from the Geotrigger Handler.

+_plot.markGeoTriggersHandled(geotriggers)_

+Sends the handled geotriggers obtained from popGeotriggers().
+Only call this method once per call to popGeotriggers().
+Only to be called from the Geotrigger Handler.

 ### Notification Filter ###

 The notification filter allows you to filter out or edit notifications before they are shown.
 To enable the notification filter, you add the property _notificationFilterEnabled_ with the value _true_ to object passed to initPlot.
 When the notification filter is disabled the notification filter script won't be executed and all notifications will shown.